mrinnetmaki/chrome-uploader/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 When creating a report, please fill in parts 1 and 2 with as much information as possible.
+A good problem description is most important for us.
+Other fiels are optional information that will help us resolve the problem as quickly as possible.

 ### 1. Bug report

 Description: [A clear and concise description of the problem reported.]
-Expected behavior: [A clear and concise description of what you expected to happen.]
+Expected behavior: [Description of what you expected to happen.]
 Is the problem repeatable: [Yes/No. Optionally steps to reproduse; for example 1.
 Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error]

 Did it cause an incident to the patient?
 [Yes/No. If yes, please write details about the incident.]